Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: Interchiral algebra and local fields

-First, we can analyze chiral and anti-chiral sectors separately to show that the $\strt_{m,n}$ and $\bstrt_{m,n}$ generate the algebras of endomorphims of simple modules (as graded vector spaces) over the left and right Virasoro algebras, respectively, or that simples $\VX_{j,1}$ over the Virasoro Lie algebra with $c=-2$ are also simples over the Lie algebra of $\strt_{m,n}$'s.
+First, we can consider chiral and anti-chiral sectors separately to show that simples $\VX_{j,1}$ over the Virasoro Lie algebra with $c=-2$ are also simples over the Lie algebra of $\strt_{m,n}$'s, and similarly for the anti-chiral part.
 To analyze the chiral sector, it is technically easier to work in a smaller space -- in the chiral symplectic-fermions theory.
 Recall that the scaling limit of the open $\gl(1|1)$ spin-chains described in~\cite{ReadSaleur07-2} and in Sec.~\ref{subsec:bimodopen} gives this chiral LCFT.
 The symmetry algebra of this theory, which is now the centralizer of the Virasoro algebra $\Vir(2)$, is a representation of the full quantum group $\LQG$ at $\q=i$.
 We recall that this centralizer can be equivalently described as the semi-direct product of the $\gl(1|1)$ and the enveloping algebra $U s\ell(2)$.
 The generators of the $U s\ell(2)$ are the divided powers of the quantum-group generators and their action coincides with the action of Kausch's global $s\ell(2)$, while the generators $\psi^{1,2}_0$ of $\gl(1|1)$ correspond to horizontal arrows in the bimodule diagram in Fig.~\ref{openbimodule-cont}.
-On the other hand, the centralizer of $\LQGi$ is an associative algebra of endomorphisms of graded vector spaces $\Endo(\Hilb)=\bigoplus_{n,m\in\oN}\Hom(\Hilb_{(n)},\Hilb_{(m)})$, where $\Hilb_{(n)}$ are finite-dimensional homogeneous subspaces of the $n$th energy level, and such that they commute with $\LQGi$.
-This centralizer obviously contains Virasoro but it is a bigger algebra which should be constructed as a completion\footnote{The completion of the Virasoro contains in particular projectors onto a fixed, $k$th, energy subspace.
+On the other hand, the centralizer of $\LQGi$ is an associative algebra of endomorphisms of graded vector spaces $\Endo(\Hilb)=\bigoplus_{n,m\in\oN}\Hom(\Hilb^{(n)},\Hilb^{(m)})$, where $\Hilb^{(n)}$ are finite-dimensional homogeneous subspaces of the $n$th energy level, and such that they commute with $\LQGi$.
+This centralizer obviously contains Virasoro $\Vir(2)$ but it is a bigger algebra -- a completion\footnote{The completion of the Virasoro contains in particular projectors onto a fixed, $k$th, energy subspace.
 Such operators are obviously in the centralizer of $\LQGi$ but they are not in the universal enveloping of the Virasoro Lie algebra.
-Of course, there is no double-centralizing property in infinite-dimensional spaces and this is why an appropriate completion is necessary for describing centralizers of quantum groups in the CFTs, but how to define the appropriate completion precisely is a subject of a further work.} of the Virasoro algebra $\Vir(2)$.
+Of course, there is no double-centralizing property in infinite-dimensional spaces and this is why an appropriate completion is necessary for describing centralizers of quantum groups in the CFTs.} of $\Vir(2)$.